ntrpi/ManitouadgeHospitalProject/README.md

 - Added some database seeding for Roles so that they will be consistent for everyone.
 - Created readme with sections for everyone to fill out.
 - Started adding views to manage the relationship between Users and Invoices.
+- Successfully added client-side functionality to dynamically update the invoice view as products are added.
+- Added links in the readme to the features that have been added.

 ### Wafa
 Donations Feature